Are Floss Picks Better Than Regular Floss?

 Using a floss pick as a replacement for flossing is like using a paper towel to wash your entire car.
 It may be fine for getting one spot clean, but after that, you’re just spreading dirt from one area to another and hoping it holds together

 When you floss an area of your mouth, the floss gets covered with bacteria.
-If you try to use the same piece of floss in another areas, you’re just transferring bacteria.
+If you try to use the same piece of floss in another area, you’re just transferring bacteria.

 Floss picks give you about an inch of floss which not only gets dirty quickly but also tends to shred and come apart.
 Shredded floss holds even more bacteria.